viert/tipsahead.com/_posts/2014-05-20-deal-with-nodejs-single-threadness.markdown

 title:  "Deal with node.js single-threadness"
 date:   2014-05-20 11:37:06
 categories: nodejs
-summary: "For the last 4 years I code all my projects using Ruby on Rails.
+summary: "For the last 4 years I coded all my projects using Ruby on Rails.
 It suited me completely until I faced
           really high loads.
 Since then I began to search for alternatives.
 Everything I tried was not at least 10% as comfortable, intuitive and elegant as RoR for me, so I kept on trying to speed up ruby using new faster language versions, rails cache system, event-based servers and so forth.
 Still I consider Rails to be the best choise for fast bootstrap of nearly any project."
 ---

-For the last 4 years I code all my projects using Ruby on Rails.
+For the last 4 years I coded all my projects using Ruby on Rails.
 It suited me completely until I faced really high loads.
 Since then I began to search for alternatives.
 Everything I tried was not at least 10% as comfortable, intuitive and elegant as RoR for me, so I kept on trying to speed up ruby using new faster language versions, rails cache system, event-based servers and so forth.
 Still I consider Rails to be the best choise for fast bootstrap of nearly any project.

 Ok, a few days ago I've found [sails.js][sails] framework.
-It reminded me Rails much more than anything else among web frameworks.
+It reminded me Rails much more than anything else among web frameworks that I know.
 To tell the truth there are [Grails] besides but I really don't like JVM and even can't explain to myself why.
-My familiar Java-coder says it's ok, I'm just that kind of people :)
+My familiar Java-coder says it's ok, I'm just that kind of man :)

 So I've found [sails.js][sails] and tried to use it.
 It's really ok, every web programmer one way or another face with JavaScript so I gave node.js a chance.
-One simple synthetic benchmark convinced me it's already kind of cool.
+One simple synthetic benchmark convinced me it's already kind of cool thing.

 **Ruby code**
 {% highlight ruby %}